taiyipan/drlevn/README.md

 ![untrained snake agent](assets/untrained_snake.gif)
 ![trained snake agent](assets/trained_snake.gif)

 This game is the starting point from which the project was developed, this gives a easy representation of the problem we are solving.
 This part of the code is easy to recreate and gives result real time, since we will be working on a much smaller model and simpler environment.
-You will be able to see the agent training and getting better in minuites.
+You will be able to see the agent training and getting better in minutes.

 ### Reproduce this section